mikerae/connect4/README.md

 - advisory 'blue'
 All critical and warning code was corrected.
 ### VSC Debugger
-extensive use of the built in debugger was used to test the more complex aspects of the code.
+Extensive use of the built in debugger was used to test the more complex aspects of the code.
 Breakpoints were used to stop the code at particular points so that the values of particular variables could be examined.
 #### Case Example: Checking the code for MiniMax
 At first, it seemed to me that the Terminal Node Case code for the minimax algorithm was wrong.
 ```